jamietre/tcc-plugin/README.md

 ###My actual plugin that will to make TCC awesome
 * Intercept all builtins to map ~ to home directory
 * Add launchers to open windows apps based on file extension
+* Figure out how to make TabComplete work with ~/ .. e.g. intercept tab key, then invoke TabComplete after reparsing path??

 ##Warning